Mariam-Mo20/discord-rag-backend/Report Discord Rag.md

 - Errors in API responses
 - Internal model inference logs (when integrated)

-I haven’t added advanced observability features like Prometheus/Grafana or centralized logging tools (e.g., Logstash/ELK), as the scope is currently limited.
+I haven’t added advanced observability features like Prometheus/Grafana or centralized logging tools, as the scope is currently limited.

 ---